lakeel-altla/samples-k8s-configurations/ingress-nginx/README.md

 Sample configurations to use an ingress with nginx.

-## Prerequirement

-See [lakeel-altla/samples-k8s-configurations/setup-samples-mac](../setup-samples-mac) and setup your enviroment for this samples.

 ## Usage

 Create a service for nginx and an ingress for it: